 In order for your child to maximise this opportunity and make progress, it is required that they have their own instrument.
 If you need advice on purchasing an instrument, please contact firstname.lastname@example.org.
 Students may also be required to buy music books or a theory book to support their lessons, which the instrumental teacher will advise on where appropriate.

 Instruments currently on offer:

-- Acoustic / Electric Guitar, Flute, Clarinet, Saxophone, Trumpet, Tenor Horn, French Horn, Baritone, Euphonium, Trombone (Year 5 and above)
+Baritone, Clarinet, Euphonium, Flute, French Horn, Saxophone, Tenor Horn, Trumpet & Trombone (Year 5 and above)

 Please click on Online Application - Individual Instrumental Programme

 Once your application has been received, confirmation of your request is immediately effective.
-Timetables of your child’s lessons will be emailed to you.
-These timetables are also displayed on the music and class noticeboards and made available to your child’s class teacher.
-Please note, as these timetables are rotational, your child’s lesson may alternate around different days of the week and occasionally cross over into part of break or lunch time.
+The Schedule of your child’s lessons will be emailed to you.
+The Schedule is also displayed on the music and class noticeboards and made available to your child’s class teacher.
+Please note, this schedule is rotational, your child’s lesson may alternate around different days of the week and occasionally cross over into part of break or lunch time.

 The total number of instrumental lessons per child are calculated and invoiced to parents in the first week of term once timetables are finalised; payment should be settled with the Finance Office on the Primary Campus by the date indicated on the invoice.

 Confirmed instrumental lessons, cancellations fees and confirmation of timetables